-Convicted Felon Pleads Guilty To Illegally Possessing Firearm
+Convicted Felon Pleads Guilty To Illegally Possessing A Firearm

-The case was investigated by the Jackson Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The case was prosecuted by Assistant United States Attorney Dave Fulcher.
+This case was investigated by the New Port Richey Police Department, the Pasco Sheriff’s Office, and the Federal Bureau of Investigations.
+It is being prosecuted by Assistant United States Attorney Samantha Beckman.

 Updated January 19, 2023